The Future of Budgeting

 The Hybrid Allocation Model, which represents the Institute’s end state of budgeting, will be implemented in FY26.
 The Budget Reform project is guided by a comprehensive five-year roadmap designed to provide leadership with sufficient time to refine and adjust the model, facilitating a smooth transition from Georgia Tech’s traditional incremental budgeting approach to the new model.

 During the budget years FY24 and FY25, a parallel process was established.
-During this period, the Net New Revenue model allocated new state appropriations and tuition revenues based on a funding formula.
+During this period, the Net New Revenue model allocated all General Operations (new state appropriations, tuition revenues, other revenues, and ICR) based on a funding formula.
 While the legacy model continued to handle resource allocations, the Hybrid Allocation Model was utilized concurrently for analytical purposes.
 Feedback from internal stakeholders was actively gathered and assessed, leading governance committees to propose enhancements during this timeframe.
-Additionally, budget processes were digitized and revamped, and reporting tools such as Workday Adaptive Planning were introduced to streamline operations and improve financial management.
+Additionally, budget processes were digitized and revamped such as the New Expense Request Form (NERF) process and reporting tools such as Workday Adaptive Planning were introduced to improve financial management.

 This phased approach is designed to ensure a seamless transition, allowing for essential adjustments and training before the Hybrid Allocation Model is fully employed in FY26.